GnaspGames/Smelt/syntax.md

 > **Note:** The `impulse-chain` and `repeating-chain` types will result in the first command block being either an `impulse` or `repeating` type (respectively) and then all other command blocks after that will be `chain` command blocks until a new type is specified.
+The following `chain` command blocks will be "Always active" regardless of the `auto` setting last used (explained below).

 ### **"auto"**

 This defines whether the following command blocks with be "Always active" (true), or "Require redstone" (false).
+This can be overridden in chain command blocks when a `type` value of the `impulse-chain` or `repeating-chain` is used (as explained above).

 Possible values are `true` or `false`.
 Double quotes should not be used around values on this property.